The Institute Home

 Last April, the Institute for Science & Interdisciplinary Studies co-sponsored a wonderful talk and discussion led by two famous fascinating war-tax resisters, Randy Kehler and Betsy Corner.

-in the Small Sanctuary of the Jewish Community of Amherst, 742 Main Street.
+This event was open to the public and attracted a "full house" on Wednesday April 25th, in the Small Sanctuary of the Jewish Community of Amherst, 742 Main Street.
 With co-sponsorship with the JCA's Spirituality and Social Change Interfaith Study Group this most informative and pertinent FIRST event in the series dedicated to the memory of Seymour Melman was a great success.

 The husband and wife team of Kehler & Corner have always withheld their tax moneys from the US government, dedicating them instead to contributions for peaceful non-violent purposes.
 The movie "Act of Conscience" was made about the struggle to prevent their eviction and loss of their house, when the government went after this major asset, to pay back taxes.
 Through thirty-one years of marriage, including Randy's two incarcerations in both federal and state prisons, their efforts have been a beacon and model for non-violent approaches to bringing about peace.
 Daniel Ellsberg's biography cites their example as one motivation for him to release the Pentagon papers, a crucial act that hastened an end to the Vietnam War.
 The couple each presented their separate takes of "Spiritual Reflections on a Life of Social Action," connecting their political work with deeper moral values.
 They led a stimulating open discussion following their two talks; in the question and answer period they showed how each has spoken truth to power, opposing the violent use of human ingenuity, science and technology to produce rampant horror, violence & death.

 This was the first in a series of events commemorating the life of Seymour Melman, supported by a grant from his estate.
-Dr. Melman was a Columbia University engineering professor, anti-nuclear activist and expert on technical and economic conversion of war industry to peaceful uses.
+Dr. Melman was a Columbia University engineering professor, anti-nuclear

 ________________________________________________________________________________

-Check out our other news in the Archive. ________________________________________________________________________________
+Check out our other news in the Archive.

 A Look Into Our Programs

-Scientists -- whether or not we know it, like it, or admit it -- are agents of social change.
-From the first posing of a question to the appearance of new technologies and policies in society, scientists shape every part of our world.
-ISIS institute's diverse projects address the powerful and complex ways, whether direct or subtle, in which the sciences affect society and vice versa.
-Through democratic coalitions of scientists, citizens, and science analysts, the Institute is pioneering a new kind of scientific inquiry for the 21st century.
-Changing our world with science demands, in turn, changing the sciences themselves to meet that awesome responsibility.
+address the powerful and complex ways, whether direct or subtle, in which the sciences affect society and vice versa.
+Through democratic coalitions of scientists, citizens, and science analysts, the Institute is pioneering a new kind of scientific

 Last updated 16 April 2017